Cycling in the Pembrokeshire: page 2

 More stuff in the Pembrokeshire Coast National Park to look out for..

 Solva is a picturesque fishing harbour in St Bride's Bay between Newgale beach and St David's.
-It's worth walking a bit for the best views - from the carpark: cross the footbridge and follow the paths up on to the headland, or walk along the right side of the harbour to the Cafe on the Quay, or up the path/steps behind that cafe to Upper Solva for wonderful views over the mouth of the harbour.
+It's worth walking a bit for the best views - from the carpark: cross the footbridge and follow the paths up on to the headland, or walk along the right side of the harbour to the Cafe on the Quay, or up the path/steps behind that cafe to Upper Solva for wonderful views over the mouth of the harbour (photos above and below).

 St Brides Beach

 This little cove, in the SE corner of the greater St Brides Bay, is one of the nicest places to swim in Pembrokeshire.
 To the right of the below photo is a small sandstone cliff, and if you look closely you should see the remains of 6th-10th century stone coffins sticking out of the cliff.
 Apparently, an expert managed to count 14 graves.
 Some of the graves are only obvious by the different coloured square patches.
 Sitting on top of the cliff mound is the ubiquitous lime kiln.

 Why So Many Lime Kilns?

 North Pembrokeshire contains acidic soils.
 Since the 15th century farmers have treated their fields with quicklime to reduce acidity and make them more productive.
 The limestone was brought by sea from South Pembrokeshire, which is why you see old lime kilns in every little harbour or inlet.
 The limestone boulders were loaded onto a small coal fire in the kiln and burnt to produce a powder.
 Horse and carts then carried the lime to the surrounding fields where it would react with rain.

 Good examples can be seen at Solva (photo above), Porth Clais, Porthgain, St Brides, and Abercastle.